 Suggestions Based Upon the Conclusions

-The final stage is the researcher's recommendations based upon the results, depending upon the field of study.
-This area of the research process can be based around the researcher's personal opinion, and will integrate previous studies.
+The final stage is the researcher's recommendations based on the results, depending on the field of study.
+This area of the research process is informed by the researcher's judgement, and will integrate previous studies.

-For example, a researcher into schizophrenia may recommend a more effective treatment.
-A physicist might postulate that our picture of the structure of the atom should be changed.
+For example, a researcher interested in schizophrenia may recommend a more effective treatment based on what has been learnt from a study.
+A physicist might propose that our picture of the structure of the atom should be changed.
 A researcher could make suggestions for refinement of the experimental design, or highlight interesting areas for further study.
-This final piece of the paper is the most critical, and pulls together all of the findings.
+This final piece of the paper is the most critical, and pulls together all of the findings into a coherent agrument.

 If your research had a robust design, questioning and scrutiny will be devoted to the experiment conclusion, rather than the methods.